 Chlor Alkali segment is power intensive where Power constitute a major input cost.Restricted power supply and increased power cost have become a cause of concern.
 Tomitigate this impact a Solar Power Plant has been commissioned at Kovvur.
-At Saggondalocation a 33MW coal based Power Plant is being set up.
-This would improve the poweravailability to the Chemical Plants.
+At Saggonda a33 MW Coal Based Power Plant has been commissioned.
+This would improve the poweravailability to the Chemical Plants at Saggonda.

 PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE POLICY:

-To be in line with the requirements of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 (Act.) an Internal Compliance Committee (ICC) has been set up toredress the complaints received regarding sexual harassment.
-Allemployees are covered under this Policy.
-As on the date of this report there were nocomplaints received by the ICC.
+The Company has in place a Prevention of Sexual Harassment Policy in line with therequirements of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013 (Act.)
+An Internal Compliance Committee (ICC) has been set up toredress the complaints received regarding sexual harassment.
+All employees are coveredunder this Policy.
+As on the date of this report there were no complaints received by theICC.